Therapeutic Approach

 Arinna Weisman, my Dharma teacher

-My approach is collaborative, strength-based, values-driven, experiential and empathetic.
 I will both respect your pace and listen to what you believe is best as well as challenge you to consider if your choices fit what you most want and care about.
 While we will sometimes ‘talk about’ stuff and explore insights and interpretations, if analysis becomes the default I will tend to encourage a deeper inquiry or steps that move you towards your goals.
-With caring, I will pay attention to what you most want and sometimes this means interrupting or challenging habitual stories or choices that steer off this path.
+With care, I will pay attention to what you most want.
+At times this may mean interrupting or challenging habitual stories or choices that steer off this path.

 I encourage practice outside of session, through the use of exercises, behavioral experiments and increased reflection and awareness.
 There is never a requirement or evaluation, but rather support of building and applying skills/tools to potentiate growth and desired changes.